 What is a boutique hotel?

 A Boutique Hotel is a small and intimate hotel, held in stylish designer decor with a personal touch.
-A Boutique Hotel has its own unique character and stands out from the other (big) hotel brands.
+A Boutique Hotel has its own unique character and distinguishes itself from the other (big) hotel brands.
 It is true to its heritage and offers guests personalized service.
 Most Boutique Hotels are often centrally located and located in many popular cities.

-You can recognize a Boutique Hotel by the following characteristics:
+A Boutique Hotel can be recognized by the following characteristics:

-Size: Small and compact with 10 to 100 rooms, with a sense of intimacy and privacy Individuality: must be unique with a personality.
+Size: Small and compact with 10 to 100 rooms, with sense of intimacy and privacy Individuality: must be unique with a personality.

 Individuality: must be unique with a personality.

 Location: Usually located in the hippest and most fashionable urban areas.
 In trendy, vibrant, up-and-coming places or in high-end residential areas.
 In trendy, vibrant, up-and-coming places or in high-end residential areas.